DeanGilewicz/Footy_Favorites/Readme.md

 ## Footy Favorites

-A small app for people to post their favorite soccer teams, players, stadiums, and leagues created using Backbone.
+A small app that allows users to log different trips that they have been on.

 How to use it
 * Clone my repo